 Over the course of 30 years, there were dozens of Philadelphia listings.
 Some businesses advertised every year; others for one or multiple years.
-Drawing on archival materials and oral histories, we contextualize the social history of jazz.
-Green Book sites were sites of sanctuary.
+Green Book listings were sites of sanctuary.
 They were also sites of resistance.

 The Green Book Walking Tour stops at sites in Center City and South Philly.

-The walking tour begins at the Bellevue-Stratford Hotel (now The Bellevue Philadelphia) and ends at the repurposed Attucks Hotel (distance: 0.7 miles).
+The walking tour starts at the Bellevue-Stratford Hotel (now The Bellevue Philadelphia) and ends at the repurposed Attucks Hotel (distance: 0.7 miles).

 - Supper club that was a hangout for the producers and musicians who created “The Sound of Philadelphia”;

 - Hotel that welcomed jazz luminaries to its jazz space from the 1940s to the 1970s, and where Coltrane and Grover Washington Jr. recorded live albums;

 - Hotels where Billie Holiday stayed and was arrested;

 - Legendary club where jazz and blues greats performed on the inside and tap dancers improvised on the outside;

 - Jazz club that paid homage to postal workers and the U.S. Postal Service; and

 - Dive bar that was the setting for the Broadway play “Lady Day at Emerson’s Bar and Grill.”

-The Green Book Walking Tour is led by All That Philly Jazz Director Faye Anderson, a storyteller who is passionate about uncovering hidden places and untold stories.
+The Green Book Walking Tour is led by All That Philly Jazz Director Faye Anderson, a storyteller who is passionate about uncovering hidden and forgotten stories.